- Recruitment: attracting key talent

 The Human Resources (HR) department of companies have a tough job.
 In a company full of individuals it is challenging to find one size fits most approaches to managing and meeting everyone’s needs.
 In short HR is responsible for hiring, firing, compensation & benefits, safety, general wellness and work place culture in general.
 One of the ways that HR is able to perform its role in the organization and measure how the company is doing is through the use of key performance indicators (KPIs).
+The three important HR KPIs to know include recruitment, productivity and performance, and retention.

 With the Great Resignation, there have been major obstacles in meeting these expectations for a lot of HR departments.
 In particular, this phenomenon has made it difficult for HR to meet its KPIs for recruitment and retention.
 This is definitely not good as meeting these KPIs is crucial to the company’s survival.